Elfin Lakes Winter Trail – Table of Contents

 To get to the trail from Vancouver, take Highway 99 just north past Squamish.
 As you are driving through Squamish, exit right at the BC Parks sign for Garibaldi Park Diamond Head.
 This is Mamquam Road, right before the Canadian Tire.
 It is about 16 km to reach the trailhead from Highway 99, mostly on a narrow, gravel road.
 The road will steepen and you will pass Quest University.
 You will eventually see another sign pointing you left, for Garibaldi Park Diamond Head.

-Depending on time of year and the conditions, you may need any combo of 4wd, snow tires and chains as the road isn’t always plowed.
+Snow tires and tire chains are required along the road in.
 The road is narrow, and it’s not worth taking chances if your car is not winter-ready, as more than a few cars have fallen off this road before.
 The final curve before the parking lot is particularly sketchy (steep and often icy), and you may walk in the final few kilometers from an overflow parking/ turnaround area instead of navigating this final part of the road.

 Google Map directions are here.